Lubbock police searching for suspects linked to 3 aggravated robberies - NewsBreak

 I had this completely wired, but then some jerk forced me to expand it a bit.
 I had a hopeful message for Lubbock drivers out there.
 In fact, I will have that message for you in a bit, but let me deal with one GIANT exception in a big red truck.

-Pedestrian seriously hurt after crash with multiple vehicles on Woodrow Road, DPS said
+One seriously hurt after shooting in Central Lubbock on Wednesday, LPD said

-First responders were on scene at a crash that involved at least three vehicles on Friday in the 5700 block of Woodrow Road.
+One person had serious injuries after a shooting in the 2800 block of 43rd Street, according to the Lubbock Police Department.

 Newly Listed Barndominium Near Lubbock Could Be Your New Home